j-baillie/testprojectrepny/README.md

 ### Handy command for me
 ##### git add * && git commit -m "COMMIT MESSAGE HERE" && git push
 ###### I am not expecting nor wanting any monetary compensation.
-All assets used belong to their original creators
+All assets and sources used belong to their original creators